 Even if you’re expecting a tax refund, this time of year can be, well, taxing on your wallet when it comes to paying for tax preparation services.
-In fact, according to a National Society of Accountants (NSA) survey, hiring a tax return preparer cost an average of $246 for an itemized Form 1040 with Schedule A and a state tax return in 2012.
+According to a National Society of Accountants survey, hiring a tax return preparer cost an average of $261 for an itemized Form 1040 with Schedule A and a state tax return in 2013.
 That can be a lot of money for someone on a fixed income.

 The good news is that, if you qualify, you can get free help filing your return and not spend a dime.